 LONDON.

-Gas is delivered free within five miles of Charing Cross in quantities of 20 feet and upwards; on smaller quantities Customers will be charged for carriage.
+Gas is delivered free (except under certain special large contracts) within five miles of Charing Cross in quantities of 20 feet and upwards; on smaller quantities Customers will be charged for carriage.
 The Company have arranged with Messrs.
-Carter, Paterson & Co. that all Cylinders delivered full by them will be collected empty free of charge.
+Carter, Paterson & Co, that all Cylinders delivered full by them will be collected empty free of charge.
 On Cylinders returned by other means than the above, carriage must be prepaid.

 BIRMINGHAM.
 By special arrangement with Messrs.
-Pickford & Co., Cylinders are delivered and collected free within two miles of Stephenson Place, which contain gas in quantities of over 5s. in value; on smaller quantities Customers will be charged for carriage.
+Pickford & Co., Cylinders which contain gas in quantities of over 5s. on smaller quantities Customers will be charged for carriage.